MartinThoma/NeuralNets/readme.md

 Neural Networks - Formulae Collection
 =====================================

 This is my personal collection of formulae in the field of neural networks.
+Where I felt the need for it I also added explanations and derivations.
 I started it in preparation to my exam on the neural nets at Karlsruhe Institute of Technology (KIT).
-Even so the content will be similar to the course it is neither limited to it nor linked with the course in any means. __This is not official script and may contain errors and lag completeness.__
+Even so the content is similar to the course topics it is neither limited to it nor guaranteed to cover it completely. __These are not official lecture notes and may contain errors and lag completeness.__

-Corrections, supplements (or wishes) and links to good sources/ papers are very welcome.
-Just mail me to marvin.ritter@gmail.com.
+Corrections, supplements (or wishes for it) and links to good sources/ papers are very welcome.
+Just mail me to marvin.ritter@gmail.com or create a ticket/pull request.

 ToDo's
 ------